Where I Actually Eat in Roma Norte: 29 Restaurants and Coffee Shops Worth Your Pesos

 💰 Price: $$ ⏰ Hours: Mon-Thu 8am-11pm, Fri-Sat 8am-12am, Sun 8am-10pm 📞 Reservations: Not needed 👔 Dress Code: Casual trendy 🪑 Seating: Communal tables, food court style 🌟 Best for: Variety of options, hipster vibe 💳 Cards accepted 🎭 Vibe: Food hall, not traditional market 💻 WiFi: Available 🚗 Parking: Limited street parking

-The best vegan restaurants in Roma and Condesa
+The best vegan restaurants in Roma Norte

 La Roma and Condesa are among the trendiest and most artsy neighborhoods, so you won’t be surprised to find a lot of new experimental cuisine, including the hip of the moment: vegan food—and yes, vegan tacos, too, if you are wondering.